near the Soho gay village, the West End and Theatreland

 based on 3336 reviews

 Why this hotel?
 WOW factor.
 PULL factor.
 2-min walk from Soho.

-The utterly cool W London has a stunning location in the very heart of London’s West End, just moments from The Yard, Shadow Lounge and all the other gay bars and clubs in Soho.
+The utterly cool W London has a stunning location in the very heart of London’s West End, just moments from The Yard, the Village Soho Bar and all the other gay bars in Soho.
 Hooking up is definitely easier if you drop the hotel’s name into the conversation.

 The funky, modern rooms have an innovative design that maximises the use of space and feature all the usual W amenities.
 We love the signature feather top mattress and cutting-edge technology.

 Don’t forget to check out the hotel bars – great destinations of their own.

 Why this hotel?
 Great location.
 Modern rooms.
 Close to gay scene & shopping area.
 Free WiFi.

 The stunning ME Hotel is located within what was Marconi House, an iconic building from which the BBC made its first broadcast in 1922.
 A stunning glass and stone extension was added, and the building transformed into a cutting-edge luxury hotel.

 ME Hotel’s individually styled guest rooms have floor-to-ceiling windows and private terraces with views of the city.
 Every room features soundproofing, climate control, media hubs, Nespresso coffee machine, fabulous beds and large luxurious bathroom.